26th Chief, 10th Baronet of Morvern, 22nd Laird of Duart, KCB, DL, 6th Lord Maclean*

 International power shifts in the Black Sea region coincided with the intersection of old-world tactics and modern technological advances.
 The Crimean War would be the first appearance of modern technologies such as explosive naval shells, railways, telegraphs, photography, and combat nursing practices on the battlefield.
 Telegraphs and photography brought war to the public as never before while Florence Nightingale pioneered better methods to treat the battle-wounded.

-Sir Fitzroy deployed with the 13th Hussars in Bulgaria and the Crimea2 for the full duration of the Crimean War.
-Commencing with the landing on the beaches of Calamita Bay in September of 1854 and the subsequent occupation of Eupastoria2 the Crimean Campaign moved from the south west coast of the Crimean Peninsula south to the Russian fortress at Sevastopol.
+Sir Fitzroy deployed with the 13th Hussars in Bulgaria and the Crimea2 for the full duration of the Crimean War, fighting in every battle they faced with only one exception.
+Commencing with the landing on the beaches of Calamita Bay in September of 1854 and the subsequent occupation of Eupastoria,2 the Crimean Campaign moved from the south west coast of the Crimean Peninsula south to the Russian fortress at Sevastopol.

 While en route to the seaport of Balaclava Sir Fitzroy fell ill,3 most likely from dysentery which affected many on the campaign.
 His illness was bad enough that he was invalided and sent aboard ship to Malta6 days before the Battle of Balaclava.
-While waiting to sail in Scutari, he met Florence Nightingale.12 This illness may have saved his life, had he been well, Sir Fitzroy would certainly have participated in Lord Cardigan's disastrous cavalry charge, immortalized by Tennyson's poem, “The Charge of the Light Brigade.”
-Sir Fitzroy checked into the regimental depot on May 5, 1855.6 Upon recovering Sir Fitzroy returned to his regiment for the remainder of the year-long Siege of Sevastopol6 which brought and end to the war.2
+While waiting to sail into Scutari, he met Florence Nightingale.12 This illness may have saved his life.
+Had Sir Fitzroy been well, he would have certainly participated in Lord Cardigan’s disastrous cavalry charge, immortalized by Tennyson’s poem, “The Charge of the Light Brigade.”
+Sir Fitzroy was checked into the regimental depot on May 5, 1855.6 Upon recovering he returned to his regiment for the remainder of the year-long Siege of Sevastopol6 which brought and end to the war.2

-On the 18th of May in 1855,6 Sir Fitzroy was awarded the Crimean War Medal3 with two clasps directly from the hand of Queen Victoria6 at a ceremony on the Horse Guards Parade.6 He was also awarded the Turkish War Medal.6 Sir Fitzroy commissioned a candelabra made from the braid of his uniforms mounted on the hooves of the charger he rode during the Battle of Balaclava.
-The horse, which was presented to Queen Victoria by Sir Fitzroy upon his retirement was allowed the rest of her days at the mews of Buckingham Palace; when the mare died, Queen Victoria had its hooves sent to Sir Fitzroy.12 The candelabra is known as the Crimean Trophy.12
+On the 18th of May in 1855,6 Sir Fitzroy was awarded the Crimean War Medal3 with two clasps directly from the hand of Queen Victoria6 at a ceremony on the Horse Guards Parade.6 He was also awarded the Turkish War Medal.6 Sir Fitzroy presented the charger he rode during the Battle of Balaclava to Queen Victoria when he retired, the mare spent the rest of her days at the mews of Buckingham Palace.
+When the hourse died, Queen Victoria had its hooves sent to Sir Fitzroy,12 who commissioned a candelabra made from the braid of his uniforms mounted on the hooves, it is known as the Crimean Trophy.12

 Sir Fitzroy was fortunate to serve as Aide-de-Camp to both General George Brown and Field Marshal Lord Seaton.2 The connections made while serving with Gen. Brown and FM Seaton seemed to have opened doors for him.
 Though only a major, Sir Fitzroy attended and reported on French Cavalry maneuvers at Chalons1 for the British Government in 1865.1 He was selected over several more senior officers who desired the appointment because it required frequent conversation with the French emperor, Napoleon III.2